Generic selectors

 1) Spouses who do not put God first in their lives.
 Each should be an example to the other of their love for, and obedience to, God.
 A spouse who strives to be a true child of God is highly respected and valued.
 Without God first in their relationship, it is open to the influences of Satan.

 2) Spouses who are controlling.
-Husbands who are domineering and demanding fail to “love their own wives, in the same way that Christ also loved the church” (Ephesians 5:25).
+Husbands who are domineering and demanding fail to “love your wives, just as Christ also loved the ekklesia.”
+(Eph.
+5:25).
 A controlling husband is not willing to sacrifice for his wife as Jesus Christ gave us the example.
 Likewise, wives can be controlling of a husband, usually through manipulation by guilt (“If you loved me, you would…” or “You must not love me because you never…”).
 Controlling spouses suppress both agape and marital love in the marriage.

 3) Spouses who talk about their problems with people outside of the marriage.
 It is very common for a spouse to use others, especially parents or mutual friends, to air grievances about the other.
 Solutions never come by complaining to others outside the marriage but only through discussing them with the other spouse.